-4.1 Scalability
+3.1 Scalability

-MUST analyses MPI events in order to analyze their correctness in terms of the MPI standard specification.
+MUST analyses MPI events in order to detect usage errors of the MPI interface.
 An important notion is that two types of correctness checks exist:

-- Local checks: Only require information from one process, e.g., "Is the datatype in the MPI_Send call committed?" and can be executed directly on the application processes; and - Non-local checks: Require information from more than one process, e.g., "Do all processes in the MPI_Bcast call use the same type signature?".
+- Local checks: Only require information from one process, e.g. "Is the datatype in the MPI_Send call committed?", and can be executed directly on the application processes; and - Non-local checks: Require information from more than one process, e.g. "Do all processes in the MPI_Bcast call use the same type signature?".
 These require a communication infrastructure to gather all the information that is necessary to run the correctness check.

 The local checks satisfactorily scale with the number of MPI tasks, while the non-local checks impose scalability challenges.
-Prior correctness tools such as Marmot [4], Umpire [5], and ISP [3] must use a single process or thread to run all non-local correctness checks, which is a major scalability limitation.
+Prior correctness tools such as Marmot [5], Umpire [6], and ISP [2] use a single process or thread to run all non-local correctness checks, which is a major scalability limitation.
 MUST includes both types of correctness checks as well.
 The centralised design allows correctness tools to handle 100-1,000 cores at most.
 We propose a design that is intended to scale to at least 10,000 cores, while its extension to higher scales should be feasible.
 We will first present an overview of our design and then detail its individual components.

-This design also reflects progress within an ongoing cooperation with the Los Alamos National Laboratories and the Lawrence Livermore National Laboratories.
-While these cooperations focus on achieving low runtime error detection overheads for about 10,000 cores, we want to extend MUST scalability as far as possible within the CRESTA scope.
-The experience with the design below and its limitations for actual test cases will motivate a more detailed layout for further scaling in the second version of this design document.
+This design also reflects progress within an on-going collaboration with the Los Alamos National Laboratories and the Lawrence Livermore National Laboratories.
+While these collaborations focus on achieving low runtime error detection overheads for about 10,000 cores, we want to extend MUST scalability as far as possible within the CRESTA scope.
+From early prototypes we identified extension directions that we summarize in this document.

-4.1.1 Component Overview
+3.1.1 Component Overview

-MUST uses a module approach, where distinct modules implement particular tasks.
+MUST uses a modular approach, where distinct modules implement particular tasks.
 These modules have clearly defined interfaces and cooperate with each other.
 The second important functionality in MUST is the use of Tree Based Overlay Networks (TBONs) that allow us to distribute workload onto multiple levels of extra processes or threads.
 Both the module and the TBON concept are in fact not implemented within MUST, but rather in the infrastructure it employs, which is called the Generic Tools Infrastructure (GTI).
 TUD develops GTI along with the Lawrence Livermore National Laboratory and the MUST tool is currently its key use-case.
 This design describes how we can use GTI's TBON functionality to derive distributed non-local correctness checks.

-Figure 1: Centralised correctness checking with MUST
+Figure 1 Centralised correctness checking with MUST

-In terms of non-local correctness checking, MUST uses the layout and the modules in Figure 1.
-The left side of the figure illustrates the central tool layout of MUST.
+In terms of non-local correctness checking, MUST uses the layout and the modules in Figure 1 The left side of the figure illustrates the central tool layout of MUST.
 A single process receives MPI events from all application processes.
 The tool process runs the modules that are listed on the right side of the figure.
 This includes the following modules for correctness checking: